CoderDojo-Content/Advanced-Unity/en/OOP.md

     }
     ```
 5. Now you need to add the variables that will make up a player.
+These values are used by the *StartingCodeForPlayer* script to move the player and make animations (add them to your **class**):

     ```csharp
     public string         name;